Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 • Citrus, stone fruit, almond notes

-• Saline and mineral finish
+• Saline, mineral finish

 Red Wines